ejaasaari/lorann/README.md

 ---

 - Header-only C++17 library with Python bindings
-- Query speed matching state-of-the-art graph methods but with tiny memory usage
+- Query speed matching state-of-the-art graph methods but with tiny memory usage and fast indexing
 - Optimized for modern high-dimensional (d > 100) embedding data sets
 - Optimized for modern CPU architectures with acceleration for AVX2, AVX-512, and ARM NEON
 - State-of-the-art query speed for GPU batch queries (experimental)